Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

     A = -k_\text{B}T \text{ln}Q_N

 where :math:`k_\text{B}` is Boltzmann's constant.
-The standard names for :math:`\Omega` and :math:`Q_N` are the microcanonical respectively canonical partition function.
+The standard names for :math:`\Omega` and :math:`Q_N` are the microcanonical / canonical partition function respectively.
 Equations :eq:`Boltzmann` and :eq:`Helmholtz`
 are the central relations linking statistical mechanics to thermodynamics.
 The factor :math:`f(N)` played a crucial role in this identification.
 It is helpful not to